Assessment for Learning

 How do we know children have learned?

-The IPC is a learning-focused curriculum; designed to help children learn and to enjoy what they are learning.
-To be learning-focused means that we have to be assessment and evaluation-focused too.
-Both assessment and evaluation matter because they are ways in which we find out whether children are learning.
+The IPC is a curriculum focused on improving learning; designed to help children learn and to enjoy what they are learning.
+To be focused on improving learning, we must also be focused the on assessment and evaluation of the IPC Learning Goals.

 Knowledge, skills and understanding are learned differently, therefore taught differently and assessed or evaluated differently:

 - Skills refer to things children are able to do.
 Skills have to be learned practically and need time to be practised.
-Skills are developmental and so the IPC talks about beginning, developing and mastering when it comes to skills learning.
+Skills are developmental and develops through the stages of beginning, developing and mastering.
 The boundaries between these three levels are not clear-cut and different people have different ideas of what each stage looks like.
 That’s why the IPC Assessment for Learning Programme is created the way that it is – built around children and teacher rubrics for the different stages, and learning advice to lead to improvements in learning.

 The IPC Assessment for Learning Programme

 Skills cannot be assessed by tests and they can’t reliably be assessed in one single assessment.
-They need time, and a consistent and simple evaluation process to support teachers.
+They need time, practice, and a consistent and simple process to support both teachers and learners.
 This is where the IPC Assessment for Learning Programme will help you.

 The Assessment for Learning Programme provides: